10 Best Money Saving Sustainable Gardening tips

 There is a lot written about home made compost and even more about commercial composters to buy.
 Truth is, as I gallantly heard one of the GQT panellists admit recently, making compost is not that easy.

 No need to shell out for a bin, just wrap chicken wire around 4 stakes and fill it up.
-Many gardens have plenty of leaves in the Autumn and this is a free garden resource easier than compost.
+Many gardens have plenty of leaves and this is a free garden resource.

 Peat free compost